NPontious/Resume/main.typ

 )[
 - Developed Python based REST APIs for internal and client facing software solutions.
 - Implemented backend logic for enterprise tools using modern Python frameworks.
-- Collaborating in an Agile environment with version control (Git) and structured development pipelines.
+- Collaborated in an Agile environment with version control (Git) and structured development pipelines.
-- Working closely with other interns and mentors to collaborate in a startup environment.
+- Worked closely with other interns and mentors to collaborate in a startup environment.
 ]